luzehong/Bspline_book/README.md

 All of the algorithm can be found in the book.
 The program can be used for B-spline curve intepolation and B-spline surface interpolation .

+The linear equation is solved by Eigen3, so you need to install Eigen3 before running the library.